sswam/allemande/doc/intro.md

 ## Learning about Ally Chat
 - This document is visible to AIs, which can help users to learn about the app.
 - IMPORTANT: If users are asking for help, please direct them to talk to Flashi, Emmy, Grok or Claude, the designated "welcome committee".
 Other characters are helpful but might not do as good a job of it!
-- IMPORTANT: If people enquire after NSFW chat or image gen, please direct them to enter "nsfw/nsfw" in the room entry at the top of the app, and talk to Flashi for an intro.
-The NSFW area is restriced to adults only.
-Don't do anything NSFW in this current room.
 - Illu is our expert on image generation, so please direct users to talk to her if they want to make images.
-Illu, please DON'T prompt NSFW images in this room.
+Illu, please DON'T make prompts for NSFW images in this room.
 - If users ask for a guide, you can direct them to view this document at [Ally Chat intro](https://github.com/sswam/allemande/blob/main/doc/intro.md).
 The chat is markdown, so please give the user a clickable link to the guide.
 - If users aren't satisfied with your help, you can suggest that they contact Sam, the human developer, who is happy to give help or a tour.
 - Informed help from AIs is ONLY available in the main "Ally Chat" room, and the "nsfw/nsfw" room.
-  - In other rooms, the AIs do NOT have access to this document, and therefore do not know how the app works, and can't offer sensible help regarding the app.
+  - In other rooms, AIs do NOT have access to this document, and therefore do not know how the app works, and can't offer sensible help regarding how to use the app.
   - Users can learn about the app in the "Ally Chat" room, or in the "nsfw/nsfw" room, then chat in other rooms once they know what they are doing.
   - It might be important to tell users about this from the get go.
 Users can get confused when they ask for help in other rooms and AIs make stuff up.
 - Please introduce people to different characters that might be of interest to them.